Published: Wednesday, Feb. 12th, 2020

 The laws regarding minister registration vary from state to state.
 And while many states do not require ministers to register before performing marriage, many do.
 This depends on where the wedding is taking place, not where you live.

-However, you should still check with your local county clerk, as many county-level offices have their own policies.
+*However, always check with your local county clerk before performing a ceremony, as many county-level offices have their own policies.

 If your state is not listed above, it’s still a good idea to make sure you have your ordination credentials on hand, since you are performing a legal function, and proof may be required at a later date.
 If you'd like to work as a traveling wedding officiant and perform marriages in other states, check their certification rules ahead of time, and read the two articles linked below.